 1. Wash your skin twice a day with a gel-based cleanser.
 This helps remove dirt and sebum effectively without making your skin too oily or too dry.
 Also, don’t forget to remove all the makeup before cleansing your face.
 Any makeup left inside the pores can cause whiteheads on nose

 2. Exfoliate on a regular basis (2-3 times a week).
 Exfoliation is the key to remove dirt that is deeply embedded inside the pores.
 Although exfoliation is necessary, you must remember no to go overboard and scrub too harsh.
 This will dry out the pores and aggravate the sebum production, thereby causing more whiteheads

 3. Using an oil-free moisturizer and matte sunscreen will drastically help prevent hard whiteheads on nose.
 Read the label before using it, to ensure these products will not clog your pores

 4. If you do use makeup, then please use non-comedogenic products to prevent pore clogging and allow proper oxygen circulation to take place inside the pores

 5. Stop picking and touching your nose.
 Constant scratching and popping will not only damage your skin but also transfer dirt and debris directly inside the pores.
 Keep your nails and fingers clean before applying any skin care product and makeup to avoid whiteheads from popping up.

 What Are Hard Whiteheads On Nose?

-Whiteheads are not often hard, but if you notice small white and hard acne on your nose, then it’s most likely not a whitehead.
+Whiteheads are not often heard, but if you notice small white and hard acne on your nose, then it’s most likely not a whitehead.
 Hard “whiteheads” are most likely to be pustules.
 They contain white/ yellowish pus inside the pimple and tend to be highly inflamed and tender.
 Check with your dermatologist before it worsens.